-Specifically, it is compensation for provision of reactive power within the standard power factor range that the Commission has proposed "to prohibit transmission providers from including in their transmission rates any charges associated with the supply of reactive power. . . .
-"12 In fact, the NOPR explicitly distinguishes compensation for reactive power provided outside the standard power factor range, which was required by Order No. 2003:
+Specifically, it is compensation for the provision of reactive power within the standard power factor range that FERC has proposed "to prohibit transmission providers from including in their transmission rates any charges associated with the supply of reactive power."[12]

+In fact, the notice of proposed rulemaking explicitly distinguishes compensation for reactive power provided outside the standard power factor range, which was required by Order No. 2003:

 Where reactive power is provided outside of the standard power factor range, it is considered "an ancillary service for transmitting power across the grid to serve load."
 By contrast, where the generating facility is operating within the standard power factor range, "it is meeting the obligation as a generator to maintain the appropriate power factor in order to maintain voltage levels for energy entering the grid during normal operations."
-"Put differently, reactive support by generating facilities operating within the standard power factor range ensures that when these facilities inject real power-the product that their facilities exist to create and sell-onto the grid under normal conditions, they can do their part to maintain adequate voltages and to not threaten reliability."13
+"Put differently, reactive support by generating facilities operating within the standard power factor range ensures that when these facilities inject real power - the product that their facilities exist to create and sell - onto the grid under normal conditions, they can do their part to maintain adequate voltages and to not threaten reliability."[13]

-The NOPR was not the Commission's first announcement of potential changes to reactive power compensation.
-A Notice of Inquiry was issued several years ago, in November 2021.
-In response, a broad spectrum of stakeholders (e.g., generators, developers, cooperatives, trade associations, RTOs/ISOs, state commissions, and other federal and state agencies) filed dozens of comments.
+The NOPR was not the commission's first announcement of potential changes to reactive power compensation.
+A notice of inquiry was issued in November 2021.

+In response, a broad spectrum of stakeholders - e.g., generators, developers, cooperatives, trade associations, RTOs and ISOs, state commissions, and other federal and state agencies - filed dozens of comments.

-Based at least in part on those comments, the Commission subsequently took a no-holds-barred approach to enumerating the reasons why compensation for the provision of reactive power within the standard power factor range may no longer be just and reasonable.
-The Commission characterized compensation for the provision of reactive power within the standard power factor range as: (1) paying for something that costs nothing (or next to nothing);14 (2) paying for resources to meet basic obligations and follow the rules;15 (3) paying separately for something that is already rolled into
+Based at least in part on those comments, FERC subsequently took a no-holds-barred approach to enumerating the reasons why compensation for the provision of reactive power within the standard power factor range may no longer be just and reasonable.
+The commission characterized compensation for the provision of reactive power within the standard power factor range as: